-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
-Check the state licensing website for more information, or buy the Private Investigator’s Licensing Handbook.
+Other special licensing requirements such as education, experience, examinations, and insurance may be required.
+Check the state licensing website for more information.

 South Carolina Private Investigator Associations

 South Carolina Association of Legal Investigators (SCALI) – A non-profit professional association for licensed private detectives and professional investigators employed by law firms and public defenders.
-Students and individuals who study or work within the criminal justice system may join the association as associate members.
+Students and individuals working within the criminal justice system may join the association as associate members.